jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/current.rst

    # use the IO XML file corresponding to the arm/controller you're calibrating
    sawRobotIO1394CurrentCalibration -c sawRobotIO1394-MTML-12345.xml

-The program takes a few seconds to run and the expected output is something like:
+The program takes a few seconds to run, and the expected output is something like:

 ::